+A script is provided to handle the most common cases.
 If you followed the installation steps above, you should have a file named dw-start.sh in your home directory.
-Run the "crontab -e" command and add a line like this:
+My suggestion is to run this script from cron so if direwolf stops running for any reason, it will be automatically restarted.
+Use the "crontab -e" command and add a line like this, substituting you own user name if it is not pi: